What are the responsibilities and job description for the COURT ATTENDANT position at San Bernardino Superior Court?

-The Superior Court of California, County of San Bernardino, seeks well-qualified and detail-oriented candidates for the Court Attendant position.
-This recruitment will be used to fill current and future vacancies throughout the Court and various districts in the County of San Bernardino.
+The Superior Court of California, County of San Bernardino, is seeking well-qualified, detail-oriented, and professional candidates to join our team as Court Attendants.
+This recruitment will be used to fill current and future vacancies across multiple districts.

 - Be the VOICE for the courtroom.
 Ensure a safe environment in the courtroom by maintaining order, reporting issues to appropriate personnel, and managing the public audience.